ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Clients that execute untrusted application code, such as Web browsers, MUST NOT use this protocol over HTTP/1, as there is a potential that the receiving Web server does not understand the WebTransport protocol.
-Other clients MAY use this protocol over HTTP/1 by specifying the token `webtransport` in the `Upgrade` header field.
+Other clients MAY use this protocol over HTTP/1 by specifying the token `webtransport` as the value for the `Upgrade` header field.

 ## Non-HTTP Protocols